-- C. Building Wrap Tape: Pressure-sensitive plastic tape recommended by building wrap manufacturer for sealing joints and penetrations in building wrap. - D. Sheathing Tape: Pressure-sensitive plastic tape for sealing joints and penetrations in sheathing and recommended by sheathing manufacturer for use with type of sheathing required. - Sill-Sealer Gaskets: Glass-fiber-resilient insulation, fabricated in strip form, for use as a sill sealer; 1-E. inch nominal thickness, compressible to 1/32 inch; selected from manufacturer's standard widths to suit width of sill members indicated. - F. Sill-Sealer Gaskets: Closed-cell neoprene foam, 1/4 inch thick, selected from manufacturer's standard widths to suit width of sill members indicated. - G. Adhesives for Field Gluing Panels to Framing: Formulation complying with ASTM D 3498 that is approved for use with type of construction panel indicated by both adhesive and panel manufacturers. - Water-Repellent Preservative: NWWDA-tested and -accepted formulation containing 3-iodo-2-H. propynyl butyl carbamate, combined with an insecticide containing chloropyrifos as its active ingredient.
+- 2. Permeance: Not less than 10 perms - 3.
+Flame-Spread Index: 25 or less per ASTM E 84. - 4.
+Allowable Exposure Time: Not less than three months. - C. Building Wrap Tape: Pressure-sensitive plastic tape recommended by building wrap manufacturer for sealing joints and penetrations in building wrap. - D. Sheathing Tape: Pressure-sensitive plastic tape for sealing joints and penetrations in sheathing and recommended by sheathing manufacturer for use with type of sheathing required. - E. Sill-Sealer Gaskets: Glass-fiber-resilient insulation, fabricated in strip form, for use as a sill sealer; 1inch nominal thickness, compressible to 1/32 inch; selected from manufacturer's standard widths to suit width of sill members indicated. - F. Sill-Sealer Gaskets: Closed-cell neoprene foam, 1/4 inch thick, selected from manufacturer's standard widths to suit width of sill members indicated. - G. Adhesives for Field Gluing Panels to Framing: Formulation complying with ASTM D 3498 that is approved for use with type of construction panel indicated by both adhesive and panel manufacturers. - H. Water-Repellent Preservative: NWWDA-tested and -accepted formulation containing 3-iodo-2propynyl butyl carbamate, combined with an insecticide containing chloropyrifos as its active ingredient.

-- INSTALLATION, GENERAL - Set rough carpentry to required levels and lines, with members plumb, true to line, cut, and fitted.
-Fit A. rough carpentry to other construction; scribe and cope as needed for accurate fit.
-Locate furring, nailers, blocking, grounds, and similar supports to comply with requirements for attaching other construction. - B. Do not use materials with defects that impair quality of rough carpentry or pieces that are too small to use with minimum number of joints or optimum joint arrangement. - Apply field treatment complying with AWPA M4 to cut surfaces of preservative-treated lumber and С. plywood. - D. Securely attach rough carpentry work to substrate by anchoring and fastening as indicated, complying with the following: - 1.
-CABO NER-272 for power-driven fasteners. - Published requirements of metal framing anchor manufacturer.
-2. - Table 23-II-B-1, "Nailing Schedule," and Table 23-II-B-2, "Wood Structural Panel Roof Sheathing Nailing Schedule," in the Uniform Building Code.
-3. - Table 2305.2, "Fastening Schedule," in the BOCA National Building Code.
-Table 2306.1, "Fastening Schedule," in the Standard Building Code.
-4. - 5. - Table 602.3(1), "Fastener Schedule for Structural Members," and Table 602.3(2), "Alternate 6.
-Attachments," in the International One- and Two-Family Dwelling Code. - E. Use common wire nails, unless otherwise indicated.
+- 3.1 INSTALLATION, GENERAL - A. Set rough carpentry to required levels and lines, with members plumb, true to line, cut, and fitted.
+Fit rough carpentry to other construction; scribe and cope as needed for accurate fit.
+Locate furring, nailers, blocking, grounds, and similar supports to comply with requirements for attaching other construction. - B. Do not use materials with defects that impair quality of rough carpentry or pieces that are too small to use with minimum number of joints or optimum joint arrangement. - C. Apply field treatment complying with AWPA M4 to cut surfaces of preservative-treated lumber and plywood. - D. Securely attach rough carpentry work to substrate by anchoring and fastening as indicated, complying with the following: - 1.
+CABO NER-272 for power-driven fasteners. - 2.
+Published requirements of metal framing anchor manufacturer. - Table 23-II-B-1, "Nailing Schedule," and Table 23-II-B-2, "Wood Structural Panel Roof Sheathing Nailing Schedule," in the Uniform Building Code. - 4.
+Table 2305.2, "Fastening Schedule," in the BOCA National Building Code. - 5.
+Table 2306.1, "Fastening Schedule," in the Standard Building Code. - 6.
+Table 602.3(1), "Fastener Schedule for Structural Members," and Table 602.3(2), "Alternate Attachments," in the International One- and Two-Family Dwelling Code. - E. Use common wire nails, unless otherwise indicated.
 Select fasteners of size that will not fully penetrate members where opposite side will be exposed to view or will receive finish materials.
 Make tight connections between members.
 Install fasteners without splitting wood; predrill as required. - F. Use finishing nails for exposed work, unless otherwise indicated.
 Countersink nail heads and fill holes with wood filler.

-WOOD GROUND, SLEEPER, BLOCKING, AND NAILER INSTALLATION 3.2
+3.2 WOOD GROUND, SLEEPER, BLOCKING, AND NAILER INSTALLATION

-- Install where indicated and where required for screeding or attaching other work.
-Form to shapes A. indicated and cut as required for true line and level of attached work.
-Coordinate locations with other work involved. - Attach items to substrates to support applied loading.
-Recess bolts and nuts flush with surfaces, unless B. otherwise indicated.
+- A. Install where indicated and where required for attaching other work.
+Form to shapes indicated and cut as required for true line and level of attached work.
+Coordinate locations with other work involved. - B. Attach items to substrates to support applied loading.
+Recess bolts and nuts flush with surfaces, unless otherwise indicated.
 Build anchor bolts into masonry during installation of masonry work.
-Where possible, secure anchor bolts to formwork before concrete placement. - С. Provide permanent grounds of dressed, pressure-preservative-treated, key-beveled lumber not less than 1-1/2 inches wide and of thickness required to bring face of ground to exact thickness of finish material.
+Where possible, secure anchor bolts to formwork before concrete placement. - C. Provide permanent grounds of dressed, pressure-preservative-treated, key-beveled lumber not less than 1-1/2 inches wide and of thickness required to bring face of ground to exact thickness of finish material.
 Remove temporary grounds when no longer required.